List of Roman gladiator types: Dimachaerus

 The dimachaerus (Greek διμάχαιρος, "bearing two knives") used a sword in each hand.

 Eques

 Eques, plural equites, was a member of the middle-to-higher class of citizen-aristocracy, forbidden to take part in the games.
-Equess is also the regular Latin word for a horseman or cavalryman and a gladiator type.
+Eques is also the regular Latin word for a horseman or cavalryman and a gladiator type.
 Early forms of the eques gladiator were lightly armed, with sword or spear.
 They had scale armour; a medium-sized round cavalry shield (parma equestris); and a brimmed helmet with two decorative feathers and no crest.
 Later forms also had greaves to protect their legs, a manica on their right arm and sleeveless, belted tunics.
 Generally, they fought only other equites.

 Essedarius

 The essedarius (from the Latin word for a Celtic war-chariot, essedum) was likely first brought to Rome from Britain by Julius Caesar.
 Essedarii appear as arena-fighters in many inscriptions after the 1st century AD, apparently pitted against opponents of their own type.
 It is not known whether the essedarius entered the arena in his chariot, then dismounted and fought on foot, or fought while in the chariot.
 Some, or possibly all essedarii were driven by charioteers.
 No relevant pictorial evidence survives.